ShiraAnaki130/OOP_ex2/README.md

 :white_check_mark: by using the **Command Prompt**, with the commad: java -jar Ex2.jar (your id) (the game's scenario number)

-:white_check_mark: by creating a new folder with the Ex2.jar file and with the data' folder.

-After that you need to click on the jar file, and then input your id and the game's scenario number at the current fields and than press 'start':
+:white_check_mark: **by clicking directly on the Ex2.jar** file which on the project's folder, and then input your id and the game's scenario number at the current fields and than press 'start':

 ![](data/startingwidow.jpg)